- Got any advice for improving my chances of getting in?

 Advanced workshops average twelve students, mixed grad and undergrads in semester one, and usually mixed-genre.
 In your second semester of the program, the advanced seminar will be an all-grad class, typically taught by our Distinguished Professor of Creative Writing.
 This is your chance to learn what your peers are working on and experiment with writing outside of your main area(s).

-Among our writer/teachers is R.H.W.Dillard, who was recently inducted into the Fellowship of Southern Writers and won the George Garrett award from AWP for literary community service.
+Among our writer/teachers is R.H.W.Dillard, who has been inducted into the Fellowship of Southern Writers and won the George Garrett award from AWP for literary community service.
 Hollins professors are rated among the strongest group of professors in the nation; check out the full list of MFA faculty here:

 - What courses do grad students typically take for their M.F.A.s?